 So you’ve put in the hard yards.
-Thirteen years of schooling is finally coming to an end and you’re on the homestretch to completing the HSC… but where to next?
+Thirteen years of schooling is finally coming to an end and you’re on the homestretch… but where to next?
 You’re left with a decision: do you choose a professional degree that will lead you down a specific career path, or do you cultivate your passions with a flexible liberal degree and be prepared for a range of possibilities?

-There’s a lot of pressure on school leavers to make significant decisions about their future.
+There’s a lot of pressure on school leavers to make significant decisions about your future.
 However, the idea that what you decide to study now will set your career path in stone isn’t necessarily true.
-In fact, many of our liberal degrees offer the flexibility you need to follow your interests and gain real world experiences to prepare you for a versatile and agile career, so you can be ready for your dream job - and dream jobs to come - whatever they may be.
+In fact, many of our liberal degrees offer the flexibility you need to follow your interests and gain real world experiences.
+They are designed to prepare you for a versatile and agile career, so you can be ready for your dream job - and dream jobs to come - whatever they may be.

 The combined Bachelor of Advanced Studies is an opportunity to enhance your degree - enabling you to graduate with two degrees in just four years.
-Not only will you have the flexibility to take majors from two different faculties, but the time within your degree to take full advantage of exchange and real-world industry, community and research challenges - including the option to complete an honours year within your fourth year.
+Not only will you have the flexibility to take majors from two different faculties, but the time within your degree to take full advantage of international exchange and real-world industry, community and research projects - including the option to complete advanced coursework or an honours year within your fourth year.
 These programs enable you to gain critical workplace experience and cultivate global perspectives, ensuring you’re prepared for a wide range of dynamic and challenging careers.

 Professional degrees are accredited degrees which lead to professional registration.
 These are generally much more structured in comparison to liberal degrees, often with compulsory placements which develop the knowledge and skillset necessary to prepare you for a career in a specific field and to gain registration with the industry’s accrediting body.